Interstate 496: Route description

 I-496 starts at an interchange with I-96/I-69 at that freeway's exit 95 in Delta Township in Eaton County.
 The freeway runs eastward through suburban areas of the township adjacent to some residential subdivisions.
 Continuing eastward, there is an interchange for Creyts Road before I-496 angles to the northeast.
 At the interchange with Waverly Road, I-496 crosses into Ingham County.
 The freeway then runs parallel to the Grand River.
 Near a partial interchange with Lansing Road (old US 27), the freeway gains a pair of service drives: St. Joseph Street runs one-way westbound on the north side, and Malcolm X Street runs eastbound to the south.
-The next interchange is for the connection to the Capitol Loop and M-99, both of which run along Martin Luther King Jr. Boulevard.
-The Capitol Loop, also internally numbered Connector 496, is a signed connector that provides access to various state government buildings like the Michigan State Capitol.
+The next interchange is for the connection to M-99, which runs along Martin Luther King Jr. Boulevard.
 South of this interchange, M-99 connects to the Lansing Car Assembly plant, a former facility for Oldsmobile.

 Continuing eastward, I-496 passes north of the assembly plant complex and south of the central business district.
 East of a partial interchange with Walnut Street, the freeway passes the Michigan Women's Hall of Fame, which is located on I-496's southern service drive.
 The south side of the freeway is adjacent to Cooley Gardens near the confluence of the Grand and Red Cedar rivers.
-I-496 crosses the Grand River downstream from the confluence and meets the eastern terminus of the Capitol Loop.
-This interchange with Cedar and Larch streets is also a connection to Business Loop I-96 (BL I-96) and Pennsylvania Avenue.
+I-496 crosses the Grand River downstream from the confluence and meets the interchange to Business Loop I-96 (BL I-96, Cedar and Larch streets) and Pennsylvania Avenue.
 St. Joseph Street ends after the connection to Pennsylvania Avenue.
 The main freeway crosses a rail line owned by CSX Transportation.
 I-496 runs parallel to the north side of the rail line while Malcolm X Street follows to the south as far as the Clemens Avenue overpass.
 The freeway then crosses into East Lansing near the Red Cedar Natural Area.